 - Okay, now unfold them again – What did folding them in a different way feel like?
 Uncomfortable?
 Unnatural?
 Weird?

 - Okay.
 Fold your arms again.
 Did you revert to your most comfortable version?

 If so, it’s not surprising.
 We usually do this without thinking.
-There’s a similar principle behind the preferences identified by the Myers Briggs Type Indicator.
+There’s a similar principle behind the preferences identified by the MBTI.

 We can fold our arms differently – we have the ‘ability’.
 This doesn’t necessarily mean that we want to fold our arms in the new way going forward.
 Why would we, if we can do it more easily and more comfortably in our preferred way?

 So, if we can work in ways we are naturally ‘wired’, using our innate gifts, then we are more likely to feel at, and perform at, our best.

 It’s worth saying that knowing your personality type doesn’t suddenly make you aware of what you enjoy most or least.
 You no doubt already know this.
 What it does do is shine a light on why this might be.

 Of course, we may still have to get on and do those things we relish least in the world of work and in life.
 We may even get quite good at doing them!
 However, our preference won’t change because of our new-found ability.

 “For many Extraverts, “hell at a party” is “not being able to get in.”
 Many introverts see it as “being there”.”
 Isabel Briggs Myers,